falkr/ttm4175/pages/iot-http-json-2020.md

 # HTTP and JSON

-Today we are using HTTP as communication protocol and use JSON as serialization format to send data, both from a client to a server and from a server to a client.
+Today we will use HTTP as communication protocol and JSON as serialization format to send data, from a client to a server and from a server to a client.

 # HTTP Client Requests: Checking the News